2003 Yemeni parliamentary election: Campaign

+The elections were conducted under a new electoral code, the General Elections and Referendum Law, which was adopted by Parliament in November 2000 and approved in a national referendum in February 2001.
+All 301 members of Parliament were elected from single-member constituencies using a first-past-the-post voting system.
+The official campaign period lasted from 8 April to 26 April.

 Nineteen parties fielded a total of 991 candidates for the 301 seats in the House of Representatives, in addition to 405 independent candidates.
 Over eight million Yemeni citizens were registered to vote, with the number of registered women voters almost doubling since 1997 (3.4 million compared to 1.8 million).

 Conduct

 Although the election was deemed to be more free and fair than in previous years, there were still concerns about the conduct of the vote.
 The National Democratic Institute noted that: